matrix-org/matrix.org/CONTENT.md

 description = """
 A short description about the project.
 """
-maturity = "PICK Obsolete OR leave empty." maintainer = "Your name or organisation" licence = "PICK ONE identifier from https://spdx.org/licenses/" repository = "https://github.com/example-org/example-repo/"
+maturity = "PICK Obsolete OR leave empty" maintainer = "Your name or organisation" licence = "PICK ONE identifier from https://spdx.org/licenses/" repository = "https://github.com/example-org/example-repo/"